supercamel/SpinoDB/docs/api/docview.md

 Returns a ValueIterator to the last element of self. self must be of type array.

+## compare

+    `gboolean spino_docview_compare(SpinoDocView* self, SpinoDocView* other)`

+Return true if the two DocViews are of comparable types and are equal, otherwise false.

 ## stringify

     `gchar* spino_docview_stringify(SpinoDocView* self)`